 Using jump leads can be a palaver, especially finding a volunteer who will let you use their car for the jump start.
 Using a jump pack – also known as a booster pack – allows you to do a jump start single-handed.

 The procedure for using a jump pack is exactly the same as carrying out a two-car jump start.
-But, rather than using the other car’s engine to provide electricity, it comes from the pack’s built-in battery.
+But, rather than using the other car’s engine to provide electricity, the power comes from the pack’s built-in battery.
 Always read the pack’s instructions before use and remember to recharge it when you get home.

 Note that there are battery boosters specifically designed for cars with bigger engines.
 If you have time, you could use a portable battery charger instead.